jonathonracz/harmonaize/README.md

 ## Step 3: Build.

-This is where things will either go without a hitch or crash and burn, mostly due to paths to SDKs (which are included as submodules) are not referenced correctly for whatever reason.
-In the case of simply building and side-loading the app onto a device, there shouldn't be any issues so long as you're on one of the supported platforms.
+This is where things will either go without a hitch or crash and burn, mostly due to paths to frameworks/libraries (which are included as submodules) are not referenced correctly for whatever reason.
+In the case of simply building and side-loading the app onto a device, there _shouldn't_ be any issues so long as you're on one of the supported platforms.

 ## Appendix